Younger sea ice and scarcer polar bears

 For pregnant females in the southern Beaufort Sea, the receding ice edge has lengthened their travel between ice pack and dens by six to eight kilometers (four to five miles) each year since 1979.
 As sea ice recedes even faster, by 2060 the distance may reach 1,500 kilometers (932 miles), increasing the time for bears to reach their dens by nearly a month.
 Durner and colleagues looked at relationships between sea ice conditions, polar bear body condition, and population patterns.
 For future sea ice projections, they turned to scientific climate models.

 The climate models used several data sources, including sea ice trends from the satellite record.
 For years, Comiso and other sea ice researchers had watched summer’s low mark sink lower, in a slow but steady trend.
-Data from three satellite sensors provide year-to-year comparisons of sea ice conditions: the Scanning Multichannel Microwave Radiometer (SMMR), the Special Sensor Microwave/Imager (SSM/I), and the Advanced Microwave Scanning Radiometer for Earth Observing System (AMSR-E), all archived at the National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC).
+Data from three satellite sensors provide year-to-year comparisons of sea ice conditions: the Scanning Multichannel Microwave Radiometer (SMMR), the Special Sensor Microwave/Imager (SSM/I), and the Advanced Microwave Scanning Radiometer for Earth Observing System (AMSR-E), all archived at NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).
 From 1978 to 2007, the annual sea ice cover declined by 3 to 4 percent each decade; but after 1996, the decline accelerated.
 “All of a sudden, the decline changed to 10 percent per decade,” Comiso said.
 Researchers knew that the loss of sea ice, which insulates the ocean and reflects solar radiation, would create conditions that allow it to melt even faster.

 The models used this increased rate of decline for their ice projections, which the researchers in turn used in their polar bear studies.
 But as they completed their studies in 2007, the polar bear researchers heard news that added even more gloom to the population projections.
 Sea ice researchers reported that Arctic ice was declining even faster than the models had estimated.
 If sea ice was declining faster, it might accelerate the decline of polar bear populations even more.
 What was speeding up the decline of sea ice?
 Comiso thought that one of the factors the models were not accounting for was the increasing loss of older, thicker sea ice.